Daniel-Hinds/Sneaker-Bot-UK/README.md

 # Nike Giga Bot
-(This is paid software that is unrelated to the auto-profit calculator!)
-Need to grab the latest and greatest sneakers but don't want to pay a fortune to buy a bot or risk getting scammed renting one?
-For £15 a month you can buy this Nike bot to grab sneakers on release day.
+Here is a bot to buy sneakers from the SNKRS website, it uses Node JS as a backend alongside selenium to do the auto-checkout!

 **Features**